orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/improc.rst

 attributes denoting the label of the original segment, the size of the segment in pixels, and the mean and variance of each band over the segment.
-The projection of the output GIS vector file will be the same as the projection from the input image (if input image has no projection, so does the output GIS file).
+The projection of the output GIS vector file will be the same as the projection from the input image (if the input image does not have a projection, than the output GIS files won't either).

 ::